 When: 3 to 30 November 2021

-The exhibition, which is being held in the atmospheric surroundings of Tuchwerk, a former textile mill on the outskirts of Aachen, takes the visitor through the history of modern mountain cartography, from the 17th century onwards.
+The exhibition, which is being held in the evocative surroundings of Tuchwerk, a former textile mill on the outskirts of Aachen, takes the visitor through the history of modern mountain cartography, from the 17th century onwards.
 The development of cartography is told by way of historical and contemporary mountain maps.

 The Tranchot Trail

 A trail has been mapped out across the Lousberg – via the Tranchot obelisk and other interesting landmarks– from the exhibition in Tuchwerk Aachen to the city centre.
 A map with a description of the walk can be obtained from Tuchwerk.
 The walk is 7.3 kilometres and takes about 2 hours, ending at the Ponttor in Aachen.
 The number 54 bus can be taken from Aachen bus station to Tuchwerk.

 3 – 30 November 2021

 Mondays to Thursdays from 10 a.m. to 3 p.m.